carolcal/42_libft/README.md

-Here’s a sample README file for your libft project, with a brief description for each function:

----

 # Libft

 Libft is a custom C library built as a foundational project at 42 School.
 This library recreates standard C library functions and includes additional utilities for string manipulation, memory management, and linked list operations.